thosgood/this-weeks-finds/markdown/251-300/week300.md

 it's related to the cardinality of the groupoid of finite sets.

-Anyway, I have not succeeded in finding a really illuminating groupoid whose cardinality is π, but recently James Dolan found a nice one whose cardinality is π^2/6, and I want to lead up to that.
+Anyway, I have not succeeded in finding a really illuminating groupoid whose cardinality is \pi , but recently James Dolan found a nice one whose cardinality is \pi ^2/6, and I want to lead up to that.

-Here's a not-so-nice groupoid whose cardinality is π^2/6.
+Here's a not-so-nice groupoid whose cardinality is \pi ^2/6.
 You can build a groupoid as the "disjoint union" of a collection of groups.
 How?
 Well, you can think of a group as a groupoid with one object: just one object having that group of symmetries.
 And you can build more